Get heatindex

 The heatindex

-software package contains one function, also called heatindex
+software package contains two main functions: heatindex

-Installing and using heatindex
+Installing and using the heatindex

-in R or Python is easy.
+package in R or Python is easy.
 Get started in seconds:

 heatindex